Frostyy890/bun-hono-react-app/README.md

 bun run migrations:generate # generates migrations based on schema changes

-bun docker:down # run this command to stop running the database container
+bun run docker:down # run this command to stop running the database container

-bun docker:purge # stops running database container and removes its volumes !Run only if necessary
+bun run docker:purge # stops running database container and removes its volumes !Run only if necessary

 ```